wjkristiansen/InCommand/readme.md

 ---

-## Parameters

-Parameter arguments are parsed by the active command scope.
-Parameter arguments can be one of the following types:

-- Anonymous
-- Switch
-- Variable
-- OptionsVariable

----

-## Anonymous Parameters
+## Non-Keyed Parameters

-Anonymous parameters are strings unassociated with any specific named parameters.
-The number of anonymous parameters must be declared before parsing.
-Anonymous parameter strings are indexed in the order they appears in the parameters list.
+Non-Keyed parameters contain only a value string.
+Typically, non-keyed arguments do not start with '--' or '-', as these give the appearance of keyed parameters.

-Any parameter argument that doesn't match a declared parameter is assumed to be an anonymous parameter.
-An error occurs if the number of anonymous parameters exceeds the number of declared number of parameters.
+Any parameter argument that doesn't match a keyed parameter is assumed to be a non-keyed parameter.
+An error occurs if there are not enough non-keyed parameters declared to contain matching arguments on the command line.

 Example: